adenger/subpred_dl/README.md

 pip install -e .
 ```

-A separate environment is used for the DNN notebooks.
+A separate environment is used for the DNN notebooks (notebooks 08-14).
 All package versions are the same, except that the dnn_cpu environment uses the CPU version of tensorflow to train DNNs, whereas the subpred_deeplearning environment contains the CUDA-accellerated variant of the package to generate embeddings on the GPU.
 The DNN training is currently incompatible with the latest generation of Nvidia GPUs.
 The CPU version of TF also ensures full reproducibility of all results.

-The SVM notebooks need to be executed first to generate the feature data, then the environment for the dnn notebooks (and the *plots_tables_human* notebook) can be recreated with:

 ```bash
 conda env create -f environment_dnn_cpu_full.yml